 6. Won't Commercialisation impede publication?

-USC acknowledges the interests of Staff, Students and Invited Scholars in publishing their research and seeks to facilitate the publication of that research, whilst respecting the rights of parties with whom USC has contractual obligations.
-In addition, USC seeks to foster the translation of research for broad community benefit, a process that may be facilitated through the protection of USC intellectual property.
+The University acknowledges the interests of Staff, Students and Invited Scholars in publishing their research and seeks to facilitate the publication of that research, whilst respecting the rights of parties with whom the University has contractual obligations.
+In addition, the University seeks to foster the translation of research for broad community benefit, a process that may be facilitated through the protection of the University intellectual property.

-USC acknowledges that best practice outcomes in commercialisation may be achieved if the University is consulted prior to disclosure of USC intellectual property having commercial potential.
+The University acknowledges that best practice outcomes in commercialisation may be achieved if the University is consulted prior to disclosure of the University’s intellectual property having commercial potential.

-Staff, students and invited scholars must not disclose USC intellectual property having commercial potential to third parties (including editors of publications and journals) unless they have advised the Office of Research in writing with reasonable notice to enable assessment.
+Staff, students and invited scholars must not disclose the University’s intellectual property having commercial potential to third parties (including editors of publications and journals) unless they have advised the Office of Research in writing with reasonable notice to enable assessment.

 7. Role of Creators in Managing and Commercialising Intellectual Property